NickyMateev/IS-Introduction-to-Programming/Week03/README.md

 ```

 ### The *if-else* statement:
-If a certain condition is ***true***, executes a specific piece of code, otherwise exectures some other piece of code.
+If a certain condition is ***true***, executes a specific piece of code, otherwise executes some other piece of code.
 ```c++
 if(boolean_expression)
 {